djplaner/memex/docs/sense/Teaching/Digital_Technologies/program-or-be-programmed.md

 ---
-name: "Program or be programmed"
+title: "Program or be programmed"
-type: note
+type: "note"
-tags: [teaching, programming, software]
+tags: teaching, programming, software
 ---

 See also: [[teaching-digital-technologies]]